- Published on

 - Required Fields: Use

-to ensure critical fields are always present - Pattern Matching: Seamless integration with Elixir's pattern matching capabilities
+@enforce_keysto ensure critical fields are always present - Pattern Matching: Seamless integration with Elixir's pattern matching capabilities

 - Lightweight: No runtime overhead compared to more complex solutions